The Construction of Space Shuttle Launch Complex 39-B

 But it's stuffed up in there in a hole, with cold hard Rotating Service Structure steel threatening it from all sides, and we need to understand how it all fits together in there.

-And unless I specifically indicate otherwise, everything that follows below is talking about JUST "Partial Plan" and "Doctored-Up Plan" on M-45 repaired Marked Up 1.
+And unless and until I specifically indicate otherwise, everything that follows below is talking about JUST "Partial Plan" and "Doctored-Up Plan" on M-45 repaired Marked Up 1.
 We'll move on to the rest of the drawing soon enough, but not right now, ok?

 On the bare original M-45, "Plan At RCS Room Floor..." contains a bad Orbiter Mold Line.
 And a lot of it is faded either beyond recognition or all the way out to invisibility.
 And the way some of the lines that do show were handled is exceedingly suboptimal, and a bunch of that stuff is very very misleading as a result of it.